uccser/cs-field-guide/text/complexity-tractability/complexity-tractability-en.md

 Now on this new map,  try to use your intuition to find the shortest path between the craypots.
 Don’t spend more than 5 minutes on this task; you don’t need to include the solution in your report.
 Why was this task very challenging?
 Can you be sure you have an optimal solution?

+{comment}

 ..
 How relevant is this to the standard?
 Need to check.

-.. only:: teachers or dev

- .. admonition:: For teachers
+{comment end}

+{teacher}

 This reveals one of the issues with tractability - you can't even tell if you've got a good solution or not!

+{teacher end}

 Unless your locations were laid out in a circle or oval, you probably found it very challenging to find the shortest route.
 A computer would find it even harder, as you could at least take advantage of your visual search and intuition to make the task easier.
 A computer could only consider two locations at a time, whereas you can look at more than two.
 But even for you, the problem would have been challenging!
 Even if you measured the distance between each location and put lines between them and drew it on the map so that you didn’t have to judge distances between locations in your head, it’d still be very challenging for you to figure out!

 A straightforward algorithm to guarantee that you find the shortest route is to check *all* possible routes.
 This involves working out what all the possible routes are, and then checking each one.
 A possible route can be written as a list of the locations (i.e. the numbers on the craypots), in the order to go between them.
 This should be starting to sound familiar to you assuming you did the permutation sort discussed above.
 Just like in that activity you listed all the possible ordering for the values in the list to be sorted, this algorithm would require listing all the possible orderings of the craypots, which is equivalent (although you don’t need to list all the orderings for this project!).

-.. only:: teachers or dev

- .. admonition:: For teachers
+{teacher}

 M2 - students should show they understand the craypot problem is hard by doing some calculations that show how long it would take to find an optimal solution using the algorithm outlined above.

 The number of possible routes for *n* places to visit will be (n-1)!.
 This is because the starting point is fixed, then there are n-1 choices for the next point, then n-2 and so on.
 It is essentially the same as permutation sorting, except that the first value doesn't change.

 Note that students shouldn't use the interactive at the start of this chapter to estimate speeds, as it runs at a fixed speed for a particular computer, and the project below will assume we have a very fast computer.
 And of course, pedagogically it's better for them to do the calculations themselves.

+{teacher end}

 How many possible routes are there for the larger example you have generated?
 How is this related to permutation sort, and factorials?
 How long would it take to calculate the shortest route in your map, assuming the computer can check 1 billion (1,000,000,000) possible routes per second? (i.e. it can check one route per nanosecond) What can you conclude about the cost of this algorithm?
 Would this be a good way for the cray fisher to decide which path to take?

+{comment}

 ..
 I have considered getting them to pick a random number between 50 - 100, and to do the calculation for that as well, to increase personalisation.
 Although would this be too much work to expect of them to have to do this calculation twice?
 I really think it’d be best to do this though.

+{comment end}

 Make sure you show *all* your mathematical working in your answers to the above questions!